- 🔙 Back to Misc

 Pictogram

 Or paintings, emotions, emoji, ideogram, Necronomicon, etc. What is the originally source?
-And what is the illustrator?
+And who is the illustrator?

 - Also of the cover Demon Flight (1982)